TrafficGuard/sophia/docs/docs/observability.md

 ## Tracing code

-The `@func` annotation also creates a span for a function call, in addition to registering its function definition.
+The `@func` annotation also creates a span for a function call, in addition to registering its function schema.

 The `@span` annotation is available to create trace spans for any other class methods.